TITLE 15 GAMBLING AND LIQUOR CONTROL

 184.108.40.206 DISTINCTION BETWEEN RULES REGULATING EVENTS:

-B. Sanctioning body rules must be approved by commission: A set of the international sanctioning body rules must be submitted to the commission for approval for any full contact karate or kickboxing event or contest proposed to be conducted in New Mexico.
+B. Sanctioning body rules must be approved by commission: A set of sanctioning body rules must be submitted to the commission for approval for any full contact karate or kickboxing event or contest proposed to be conducted in New Mexico.

-C. International sanctions that vary: The commission must approve international sanctioning body rules that vary from the commission’s rules.
+C. International sanctions that vary: The commission must approve sanctioning body rules that vary from the commission’s rules.